You may think you’ll never get rich unless you hit the lottery, win big in Las Vegas or come into a big chunk of family money.

 “It reduces cash flow for other things, including investing,” Welch says.
 “If no one gave you money to borrow, you’d be better off.”

-5. Make your money work for you
+5. Invest in ways that work for you

 It takes money to make money, but that doesn’t mean you need a lot to invest.

 Open an account with a mutual fund company that has no-load funds and low expense ratios.
-Build a diverse portfolio, and you can reasonably expect to earn 8 percent to 10 percent annually on your investments over the long haul.
+Build a diverse portfolio, and you can reasonably expect to earn 8 to 10 percent annually on your investments over the long haul.

 6. Start your own business